buildspace/buildspace-projects/Solidity_And_Smart_Contracts/es/README.md

 # Solidity_And_Smart_Contracts (Spanish)

-This is the start of the Spanish version of the Solidity And Smart Contracts Project!
+This is the start of the Spanish version of the Solidity And smart contract Project!
 The structure should look the same as the current structure:

 ```
 - es/